LoadLibraryW/BNSBoost/README.md

 * Randomized splash changing
 * Forcing the default launcher to open up with BNSBoost

-## Installation
+## Downloads

-[Grab a release](https://github.com/Xyene/BNSBoost/releases), and unzip!
-If you like living life on the edge, you can also pick up the latest build [from AppVeyor](https://ci.appveyor.com/project/Xyene/bnsboost).

-Your antivirus might complain since BNSBoost does some sketchy stuff (see below) to run, in which case you'll have to whitelist BNSBoost before proceeding.
-If you're jumpy about security, you can always compile it from the source in this repository yourself.
+**[Latest stable build](https://github.com/Xyene/BNSBoost/releases) &mdash; you probably want this.**

+[Unstable builds](https://ci.appveyor.com/project/Xyene/bnsboost/build/artifacts) &mdash; don't file bug reports regarding these builds, but feel free to mention them in Discord.

 ## Usage
 Just run the `BNSBoost.exe` you got from the release archive!

-### Using BNSBoost to run patched files

-When using the built-in DAT editor, BNSBoost takes care of patching details iteslf.

-Before you patch any file, navigate to its directory first, and create a subdirectory called `unpatched`, then copy the file(s) you wish to patch into `unpatched`.
-Then, you can use whatever game file editor you wish to patch the files however you wish.
-BNSBoost will make the game *launcher* read from the `unpatched` folder, while the regular game *client* will read from the regular folder.

-This'll trick the launcher's verifier into thinking you're running an unmodified game, and allow the game to start.
-The game does no further verification.

-You can use this to run your own version of `xinput.dll`, run custom voice packs, and so on.
+We also maintain [a wiki](https://github.com/Xyene/BNSBoost/wiki) on using BNSBoost.
+Some topics you may be interested in:

+* [Changing splash screen](https://github.com/Xyene/BNSBoost/wiki/Changing-splash-screens); randomized splashes for your enjoyment
+* [Modding your game](https://github.com/Xyene/BNSBoost/wiki/Modding-your-game); voice packs, model changes, etc.
+* [Arbitrary game file patches](https://github.com/Xyene/BNSBoost/wiki/Arbitrary-game-file-patches); for running things like custom `xinput.dll` builds

 ## FAQ

+### My antivirus complains about your binaries!
+Your antivirus might complain since BNSBoost's launcher hooking can match its malware definitions, in which case you'll have to whitelist BNSBoost before proceeding.
+If you're jumpy about security, you can always compile it from the source in this repository yourself.

+Most antiviruses are alright with it, though.

 ### Can I be banned using this?
 Absolutely!
 The use of any 3rd-party tools to run the game is strictly against [NCSoft's EULA](http://us.ncsoft.com/en/legal/user-agreements/blade-and-soul-user-agreement.php), and could land you a ban.
 But if you've already been using a 3rd-party launcher, this isn't really any different.